NeilAllen/ruby_rails/Understanding-binstubs.md

 ### Manually created binstubs

-Now that you know that binstubs are simple scripts written in any language and understand their purpose, you should consider creating own binstubs for your project or your local development environment.
+Now that you know that binstubs are simple scripts written in any language and understand their purpose, you should consider creating some binstubs for your project or your local development environment.

 For instance, in the context of a Rails application, a manually generated